adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 In modern neural network architectures, which can contain over one trillion parameters, computing intermediate Jacobians is not only inefficient: it exceeds available memory.
-AD circumvents this limitation by using **linear maps**, lazy operators that act exactly like matrices but without explicitly storing every coefficient in memory.
+AD circumvents this limitation by using **linear maps, lazy operators that act exactly like matrices** but without explicitly storing every coefficient in memory.

 The differential $Df: \mathbf{x} \longmapsto Df(\mathbf{x})$ is a linear map which provides the best linear approximation of $f$ around a given point $\mathbf{x}$.
 We can rephrase  the chain rule as a **composition of linear maps** instead of a product of matrices: